Diego Maradona is at the centre of a new controversy regarding a forged signature allegedly signed by his former assistant.

 However, according to Minuto1, Maradona feels that a letter won't suffice, and he insists on claiming compensation of ￥20m for infringement of image rights after the Chinese courts declared that the signature was forged.

-Maradona was sacked by Al Wasl in July following a poor first season in charge of the Dubai club, and is reportedly keen to manage in China.
+Maradona is currently looking for new employers after being sacked by Al Wasl in July following a poor first season in charge of the Dubai club, and is reportly keen to manage in China.